OAuth 2.1 · OpenID Connect · WebAuthn

 WebAuthn-gated access

 Creating, viewing, updating, and deleting entries requires a live WebAuthn assertion.
-Every operation is cryptographically bound — replay attacks are impossible.

 4